-If you’re looking to enrol your child in the Russian education system, here is a guide to preschool, primary and secondary education in Russia.
+If you’re looking to enroll your child in the Russian education system, here is a guide to preschool, primary, and secondary education in Russia.

 Does your life go beyond borders?
 Then you need a fast and secure way to move money internationally.
 TransferWise is a global leader in online international money transfers, letting you move money at an exchange rate up to 8x cheaper than your bank.
 Whatever your personal or business needs, TransferWise can make your money go further.

 Pre-school education in Russia

 Education usually begins with pre-school before the age of six, although it is not compulsory.
 Children typically go to kindergartens or other pre-schools that focus on both intellectual and physical activities.
 The next step is primary school, which is part of the general education program.